nparcollet/cookie/documentation/USAGE.md

 Let start with a simple analogy that I like to make.
 Creating a firmware for a board is similar to cooking.
-It seems complicated when you look at the result, but in the end it is just a matter of following a receipe.
+It seems complicated when you look at the result, but in the end it is just a matter of following a recipe.

 In the embedded world, it is the same.
-You define a profile (a receipe), that contains the list of build tools (cutting board, knifes, pans, ...) and packages (ingredients) that are needed.
+You define a profile (a recipe), that contains the list of build tools (cutting board, knifes, pans, ...) and packages (ingredients) that are needed.
 You bring all of these together in a target (kitchen) and build them (you cook).
 Once everything is built you generate one or more images (plates) that can be deployed on the board.